supercollider/supercollider/README_WINDOWS.md

 report it to the SC community.
 Or even better: create a pull request on Github that enhances the build system.

-Of course there could also be bugs in the SC source.
+Of course, there could also be bugs in the SC source.
 A source for the current build status of SC is the travis-ci status page:

 https://travis-ci.org/supercollider/supercollider

-Unfortunately though there is no Continuous Integration system in place for Windows yet.
-Therefore you are strongly encouraged to report Windows build issues in one of the mailing lists, or the SC issue tracker on Github.
+Unfortunately, though there is no Continuous Integration system in place for Windows yet.
+Therefore you are strongly encouraged to report Windows to build issues in one of the mailing lists, or the SC issue tracker on Github.
 Reporting Windows build issues is currently the only way to detect errors for SCWin resulting from progress in mainstream SC development.